roger-emerson/Metricify/README.md

 ## Prerequisites

-- Node.js 18+ and npm/yarn
+- Node.js 18+ and npm/yarn (or Docker as an alternative)
 - A Spotify account (free or premium)
 - Spotify Developer credentials